 The Birth Place Of Krishna – Mathura

-In Mathura, the festival of Janmashtami is celebrated with great grandeur and devotion.
-The most popular and grand can be witnessed at the Dwarkadhish Temple where Krishna is given a ritualistic bath in milk and curd.
-Jhulanotsavas are held all over Mathura during the month of Shravana.
-The Ghatas and the temples are such elegantly and elaborately decorated that these exude splendor and magnificence all throughout the month.
-The city of Mathura can be seen immersed in prayers and sound of the conch and bells fill the air.
+In Mathura, Krishna Janmashtami observes with great grandeur and devotion.
+The most popular and grand celebration witness at the Dwarkadhish Temple; where Krishna is given a ritualistic bath in milk and curd.
+Jhulanotsavas are happening all over Mathura during the month of Shravana.
+The Ghatas and the temples are such elegantly and elaborately decorated; that these exude splendor and magnificence all throughout the month.
+The city of Mathura immerses in prayers and the sound of the conch and bells fill the air.
 Hordes of devotees gather in this holy city to welcome Lord Krishna.
-Innumerable delicacies such as Kheer, Laddoo and Butter are offered in elegant platters to please the god.
+Innumerable delicacies such as Kheer, Laddoo, and Butter are offered in elegant platters to please the god.

 The Childhood rejoice – Dwarka

 The town of Dwarka in Gujarat, Krishna’s own land, comes alive with major celebrations as hordes of visitors flock to the town.
-Janmashtami, the birthday of Shri Krishna, is celebrated with great splendor.
-Rows of lights are lit everywhere, kirtans and bhajans are sung, sermons are delivered and Krishna is worshipped in his infant form.
+Rows of lights lit everywhere; kirtans and bhajans are sung.
+Sermons deliver and devotees worship Lord Krishna in his infant form.
 Thousands of people go to Dwarka to visit the temple and participate in the fair.
 After visiting the main temple, devotees go to Shankhoddhar Beyt.

 Interesting Facts On Janmashtami